 Research all the way through January 2019 continuously discusses the short-term benefit of compression surgery vs the long-term consequences leading up to cervical fusion.
 In fact, a February 2019 study takes the comparison of surgeon vs surgeon.
-This comes from the Icahn School of Medicine at Mount Sinai in New York and was published in the journal Spine (5).
+This comes from the Icahn School of Medicine at Mount Sinai in New York and was published in the journal Spine (12).

 “When examining a large institutional sample and an even larger national sample, this study found that orthopedic surgeons were more likely to encounter perioperative bleeding requiring transfusion than neurological surgeons.
 When in-hospital complications were considered as a whole, in the national sample, orthopedic surgeons are more likely to encounter in-hospital complications than neurological surgeons when performing Posterior Cervical Decompression and Fusion.”

-When fusion is the “best,” only answer.
+When fusion is the “best” only answer for Vertebrobasilar insufficiency

 The challenges of cervical fusion are many and should be a last resort option.
 Often patients will tell us that their doctors are very confident that the surgery will go well but the patients are still apprehensive, even frightened.
 There are times when surgery may be needed.
 This is when bone spurring or bony overgrowth itself is pressing against the artery.
 This type of problem is indicative of someone much older in age and suffering from very advanced cervical degenerative disc disease.

-Above we spoke briefly spoke about blood thinners and patient training to avoiding certain head rotations, these are treatments that handle symptoms suppression and management.
+Above we spoke briefly spoke about blood thinners and patient training to avoid certain head rotations, these are treatments that handle symptoms suppression and management.
 In this section, we will discuss the use of simple dextrose injections or blood platelet injections to restore stability in the cervical spine by addressing and repairing damaged support tissue in the neck.

 Atlantoaxial instability: C1 and C2 hypermobility causes Vertebrobasilar insufficiency

 Atlantoaxial instability is the abnormal, excessive movement of the joint between the atlas (C1) and axis (C2).
 This junction is a unique junction in the cervical spine as the C1 and C2 are not shaped like cervical vertebrae.
 They are more flattened so as to serve as a platform to hold the head up.
-The bundle of ligaments that support this joint is strong bands that provide strength and stability while allowing the flexibility of head movement and to allow unimpeded access (prevention of herniation or “pinch”) of blood vessels that travel through them to the brain.
+The bundle of ligaments that support this joint is strong bands that provide strength and stability while allowing the flexibility of head movement and allow unimpeded access (prevention of herniation or “pinch”) of blood vessels that travel through them to the brain.

 Fixing the ligaments is usually not the first choice among more traditional doctors in treating Vertebrobasilar insufficiency.
 As we have seen fusion or decompression surgery is.
-Cervical ligament injury should be more widely viewed as a key treatment for vertebrobasilar insufficiency
+Cervical ligament injury should be more widely viewed as a key treatment for vertebrobasilar insufficiency.

 The concept of Vertebrobasilar insufficiency being caused by ligament damage is not so simple for doctors to understand.
 Patients suffer from big problems caused by little damage to the ligaments and the cause goes unnoticed.

 The problems of Vertebrobasilar insufficiency are not problems that sit in isolation.
 A patient that suffers from Vertebrobasilar insufficiency will likely be seen to suffer from many problems as they all relate to upper cervical neck ligament damage and cervical instability.
 As demonstrated below this includes cervical subluxation, (misalignment of the cervical vertabrae).
-One of the causes of Vertebrobasilar insufficiency is this cervical mis-alignment and its “pinching,” or “herniation,” not of a disc, but of the arteries themselves as we suggested above.
+One of the causes of Vertebrobasilar insufficiency is this cervical misalignment and its “pinching,” or “herniation,” not of a disc, but of the arteries themselves as we suggested above.
 This creates the situation of ischemia (damage to the blood vessels).

 Research on cervical instability and Prolotherapy

-In our 2014 study mentioned earlier in this article, we published a comprehensive review of the problems related to weakened damaged cervical neck ligaments.
+In our study mentioned earlier in this article, we published a comprehensive review of the problems related to weakened damaged cervical neck ligaments.

 This is what we wrote: “To date, there is no consensus on the diagnosis of cervical spine instability or on traditional treatments that relieve chronic neck instability issues like those mentioned above.
 In such cases, patients often seek out alternative treatments for pain and symptom relief.
-Prolotherapy is one such treatment which is intended for acute and chronic musculoskeletal injuries, including those causing chronic neck pain related to underlying joint instability and ligament laxity.
-While these symptom classifications should be obvious signs of a patient in distress, the cause of the problems are not so obvious.
+Prolotherapy is one such treatment that is intended for acute and chronic musculoskeletal injuries, including those causing chronic neck pain related to underlying joint instability and ligament laxity.
+While these symptom classifications should be obvious signs of a patient in distress, the cause of the problems is not so obvious.
 Further and unfortunately, there is often no correlation between the hypermobility or subluxation of the vertebrae, clinical signs or symptoms, or neurological signs or symptoms.
 Sometimes there are no symptoms at all which further broadens the already very wide spectrum of possible diagnoses for cervical instability.”

 What we demonstrated in this study is that the cervical neck ligaments are the main stabilizing structures of the cervical facet joints in the cervical spine and have been implicated as a major source of chronic neck pain and in the case of Vertebrobasilar insufficiency type symptoms, cervical instability.